Asian markets are mostly higher as Wall Street is stuck in trade war doldrums

 Many other markets were closed Friday for holidays ahead of Easter.

-The Nasdaq composite slipped 0.1% to 16,286.45 in a mostly steadier performance following its sell-off the day before.
+The Nasdaq composite slipped 0.1% in a mostly steadier performance following its sell-off the day before.

 Nvidia weighed on the market after sinking a second straight day following its disclosure that new export limits on chips to China could hurt its first-quarter results by $5.5 billion.
 It sank 2.9% and was the second-heaviest weight on the S&P 500.